Stop Negative Lifetraps and Reinvent Your Life

 - Emotional Inhibition – the excessive inhibition of spontaneous action, feeling, or communication.

 - Unrelenting Standards/Hyper-Criticalness – the belief that one must strive to meet very high internalized standards to avoid criticism.

 - Punitiveness – the belief that people, including oneself, should be punished harshly for mistakes.

 One perspective for understanding our schemas focuses on how early childhood experiences shaped important feelings and beliefs about our self.
 Schema therapy is an integrative form of psychotherapy in which the goal is to identify your schemas, become aware of how they are interfering in your life, and replace them with new, healthy cognitive and behavioral options.

 In my next post, I will explore how Dr. Young believes we perpetuate our schemas through 3 types of dysfunctional coping styles.
 I will also elaborate on how schema therapy can work for you as you learn to get your emotional needs met efficiently.

-I encourage you not to do this work alone.
-I would be honored to work with you in finding the best way to break unhealthy patterns.
-To make a first appointment with me, please call 601-362-7020 or send us a message and choose “Liza Young” before you click submit.
+We encourage you not to do this work alone.
+We would be honored to work with you in finding the best way to break unhealthy patterns.
+To make a first appointment, please call 601-362-7020 or send us a message.